 “From practical experience, some dogs love bananas and some hate bananas,” says Cathy Alinovi, DVM.
 “As long as bananas are just a snack, not the whole meal, and the dog isn’t allergic to the banana, then there’s no reason not to feed them.”

-If your dog is a true fan-ana of bananas, the Pooch Cake Banana dog treat cake mix and ZippyPaws Burrow plush dog toy make for a special birthday celebration and gift for her.
+If your dog is a true fan-ana of bananas, the Pooch Cake Banana dog treat cake mix and ZippyPaws Burrow plush dog toy make for a special birthday celebration and gift for them.
 Enjoy the following easy peanut butter and banana dog treat recipe.

 Peanut Butter and Banana Dog Treats*

 - 1 cup of oat flour (alternate: coconut flour)

 - 2/3 cup of rolled oats (alternate: coconut flakes)